 A responsible, skilled Registered Agent is vital to the success of any business.
 Mishandling of a critical legal or tax document can have serious consequences such as a loss of good standing or the entry of a default judgment.

 Despite its importance, CLAS has found that there are a host of common misconceptions or “myths” surrounding Registered Agent representation.
-In this article we will debunk several Common Registered Agent Myths.
+In this article we will debunk five Common Registered Agent Myths.

 - Myth: I only need to have a Registered Agent for my business in its home (domicile) state.